 # User actions

-Flows in the user actions area consist of a manual trigger and of at least one or more services.
+Flows under User actions consist of a manual trigger and of at least one or more services.
 Optionally, you can make flows more complex by using branches.

 You have the following configuration options: